These dogs have blue and black tongues!

 For grooming your Shar-Pei, brush them as often as you want.
 You can mostly brush it at least once a week.
 If you want to keep their coat in the best condition, brushing twice a week is more than enough.
 Their coat has a texture similar to that of sandpaper.

-While Shar-Peis are intelligent and smart, they are strong-headed and love to make their own decisions.
+While Shar-Peis are smart, they are strong-minded and love to make their own decisions.
 Therefore, they can pick up commands quickly but often like to go their own way.

 They do need a firm pet parent to guide them and train them.
 It is important that their training starts early on in life, helping them to develop good habits in the long run.

-These dogs are good for being companions to the elderly as they can accompany them on their slow walks.
+They are good for being companions to the elderly as they can accompany them on slow walks.
 These dogs do not consider dog parks to be ideal playgrounds and are often wary and suspicious of an unknown company.

 A Shar-Pei puppy has to be taken care of the same way as you normally take care of an adult.
 However, some things need to be kept in mind while dealing with Shar-Pei puppies.